Joony117/CPSC-354/README.md

 # CPSC-354
-repo for HW and notes for CPSC-354- prof weinberger
+repo for the report in tex and pdf file for CPSC-354- prof weinberger